Mellissa Fung: 2008 kidnapping

 In late 2008, Fung was sent on her second assignment to Afghanistan, based out of the Canadian military base at Kandahar.

 On October 12, while en route to a refugee camp near Kabul, she was kidnapped by armed men.
 Fung alerted her employer using her mobile phone and stated that the kidnappers were not Taliban but "bandits".
 Her translator and driver—two Afghan brothers named Shokoor Feroz and Qaem Feroz—were beaten and left behind by the kidnappers.
 Before her captors abandoned her for the last week, she was blindfolded and chained to the inside of a tiny, dark cave.
 Zabiullah Mujahid, a Taliban spokesman in the eastern part of the county, told The Canadian Press that another Islamist group called Hizb-e-Islami was responsible for the abduction.
-They were later implicated by Afghan authorities in the kidnapping and detained, though CBC publisher John Cruickshank expressed confidence in them and stated that they were worried about their conditions in prison.
+They were later implicated by Afghan authorities in the kidnapping and detained, though CBC publisher John D. Cruickshank expressed confidence in them and stated that they were worried about their conditions in prison.

 The kidnapping occurred two days before the 2008 Canadian federal election, and CBC requested a press blackout while negotiations were conducted with the kidnappers, out of concern that widespread media coverage would complicate matters.
 Though the incident was covered in Afghan press, the blackout was honoured by all Canadian media and Fung's kidnapping remained generally unknown within Canada.

 Fung was finally released on November 8, 2008, after weeks of negotiations.
 A spokesman for the governor of Wardak Province indicated that local tribal elders and provincial council members negotiated Fung's release and that no ransom was paid.
 However, it was later revealed that Afghan intelligence determined the identity of the kidnapper, abducted his family, then demanded Fung be released in a prisoner exchange.

 On November 12, 2008, she was interviewed about her kidnapping by CBC Radio's Anna Maria Tremonti, in Dubai.
 The interview later earned Tremonti and Fung a gold medal at the 2009 New York Festivals Radio Programming and Promotion Awards.

 Fung wrote the book Under an Afghan Sky about her experiences.
 During an interview with a columnist from The Globe and Mail, she said "I thought it might be cathartic...But it wasn’t."
 On May 5, 2011, Fung was interviewed by CBC radio and CBC TV to talk about her experience and her book.

 In 2021 Fung released the documentary film Captive, which linked her abduction experience to those of three Nigerian women who had been abducted by Boko Haram.
 The film received a Canadian Screen Award nomination for Best Feature Length Documentary at the 10th Canadian Screen Awards in 2022.